Treffry Tramways: Changing times

 The Fowey Consols Mine proved to have a limited life, and by 1865 it was geologically exhausted, and together with the connecting tramways it closed.
 In fact copper extraction in the Luxulyan Valley area declined irrevocably around that time, and although some efforts were made to mine tin ore, this never proved to be a commercial success.
 However granite quarrying enjoyed an upsurge, and new quarries opened on a small scale at Rock Mill Quarry and Orchard Quarry, above Pontsmill on the south-west side of the river.
 In 1870 a branch of the tramway was extended from near Pontsmill to serve the two quarries.
 The line was on the north-east side of the river, and it had two branches for the quarries; each of them crossed the river, and the Orchard Quarry line had an incline to reach the site.
 The tramway on the incline may have been narrow gauge and was probably gravity operated.

 Joseph Treffry's original decision in 1844 to use horse operation had made his tramways technically obsolescent, and by the 1870s they were significantly inefficient.
 It was clear that modernisation was required, but the Treffry Estate did not have the financial resources to carry out the work.

 In 1872 William Richardson Roebuck concluded negotiations with the estate trustees and on 21 February 1872 he leased the tramways.
-He formed a limited company, the Cornwall Minerals Railway Limited and his company obtained parliamentary authority on 21 July 1873 to acquire the lines, form a new railway to connect them, and to make an extension to Fowey, and to improve the original tramway sections so as to make them suitable for operation by steam locomotive.
+He formed a limited company, the Cornwall Minerals Railway Limited and his company obtained authority in an act of Parliament on 21 July 1873, the Cornwall Minerals Railway Act 1873 (36 & 37 Vict. c. clxii), to acquire the lines, form a new railway to connect them, and to make an extension to Fowey, and to improve the original tramway sections so as to make them suitable for operation by steam locomotive.